RUPIKASRI/M2_EMBC_Project/0_Abstract/README.md

 # Abstract
-* The main of the project is that the Resistance changes with a change in Temperature.
+* The main aim of the project is that the Resistance changes with a change in Temperature.